MicrosoftDocs/VBA-Docs/api/Word.ContentControlListEntries.md

 Use the  **Clear** method to remove all items from a drop-down list or combo box.
 The following code example clears all items from the first content control in the active document.

+> [!NOTE]
- **Note**  The following code example assumes that the first content control in the active document is a drop-down list or combo box.
+> The following code example assumes that the first content control in the active document is a drop-down list or combo box.